rastaehli/qua/README.md

 * provision, assemble, and activate a component, and
 * access that component as any other object or service of that type.

-The power of this model comes from a _repository_ of pre-existing component descriptions:
+The power of this model comes from a _repository_ of component descriptions:
-* activated components provide pre-existing builders and basic services to bootstrap the construction of more complex components,
+* activated descriptions advertise the availability of existing objects and services,
-* planned components advertise a way to assemble a component from dependencies (that may themselves need to be planned and assembled)
+* planned descriptions advertise a way to assemble a component from dependencies.
+Any service you can describe (type and required properties) can be built automatically if the repository has an implementation plan (a "planned description") for the type/properties and, recursively, implementation plans are found for all plan dependencies.
+This does not happen by magic.
+Implementation plans are developed and advertised in the repository to satisfy requirements just like in any engineering effort, but QuA allows the same simple description meta objects to be used at every level of construction, from simple runtime object construction to distributed systems provisioning.

 ## Licence